LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 ## Create a SalesForce case

-Only Agent Managers and Administrators can open a SalesForce case
+Only Agent Managers and Administrators can open a SalesForce case.

 ### How to open a SalesForce case

 1. Log into the LiveEngage.
 2. Expand the Connection Area by clicking the three 3 vertical dots on the right
    of the browser.
 3. Click on (1)'Technical support cases' > (2)'Create new case’